BrianLParker/ModelToComponent/README.md

 # Model to Component Mapper
-Blazor Model to Component Mapper.
+Blazor model to component mapper.
 Maps a class to a blazor component.
 The component must have a parameter that accepts the model.

 ## Example Component
 ```NavItemView.razor```